Going on holiday with cystic fibrosis

 Find out more about the challenges of planning a holiday abroad if you or your child have cystic fibrosis, and what resources are available to help, from our travel insurance guide to tips for taking medication on flights.

 If you or your child have cystic fibrosis, taking a holiday can require a lot of planning.
-Adequate insurance can be expensive, and taking a suitcase full of medication into another country needs to be carefully organised.
+Adequate insurance can be expensive and taking a suitcase full of medication into another country needs to be carefully organised.
 But don't let this put you off!
 Advances in medicine and healthcare mean that people with CF are healthier than ever, and adventurous holidays to far flung destinations are well within reach.

 Don't forget to tell us about your experiences of going on holidays, days out or travelling with cystic fibrosis.

 There are grants available to help with the costs of taking a holiday or break.
 For more information, check out our grants for people with cystic fibrosis.
+Due to COVID-19, our holiday grant applications are currently suspended.

 Before you go